 The symptoms of colds and allergies may seem similar, but there are also important differences.
-Learn the differences between the symptoms of a cold and those of allergies.
+Learn the differences between the symptoms of a cold and allergies.

 What Is A Cold?

 Colds are infections of the upper respiratory tract (sinuses, nasal passages, throat and larynx).
 They are caused by several different viruses and are spread by touching a person with a cold, or touching object that someone with a cold has touched, or by breathing the virus in the air after someone with a cold has coughed or sneezed into the air.

 - Watery discharge from nose that thickens and turns yellow or green